JULIELab/EmoMap/coling18/README.md

 # Emotion Representation Mapping: COLING 2018

 ## Introduction
 See README of parent folder for a higher-level overview.

 ## Installation

+(If you are mainly interested in the emotion lexicons, you don't have to go through this.)

 1. Costumize the paths in `EmoMap/coling18/framework/constants.py`
 2. Set up the `conda` environment stored in `EmoMap/coling18/environment.yml`
 3. Navigate into `EmoMap/coling18/` and run `source activate.src`.
 This will activate the `conda` environment and sets a required environment variable.